Mercedes EQC review: running costs & insurance

-- 1VerdictA great all-round premium electric SUV, the Mercedes EQC is slightly overshadowed by others in its class
+- 1VerdictA decent all-round premium electric SUV, the Mercedes EQC has become overshadowed by more up-to-date arrivals in the class

-- 4Performance, motor & driveThe Mercedes EQC has a different character to any of its rivals, but it majors on comfort more than fun
+- 4Performance, motor & driveThe Mercedes EQC has a different character to any of its rivals: it majors on comfort more than fun

 - 5Interior, dashboard & infotainmentThe Mercedes EQC has a striking interior focused on an impressive infotainment system, plus generous standard equipment

-- 6Boot space, seating & practicalityThe Mercedes EQC is a good family car, but isn't as roomy as the larger Audi e-tron or Tesla Model X
+- 6Boot space, seating & practicalityThe Mercedes EQC is a satisfactory family car, but isn't as roomy as the larger Audi Q8 e-tron or Tesla Model X

 - 7Reliability & safety ratingThe Mercedes EQC did very well in independent Euro NCAP crash-testing, scoring the maximum five-star result